housseindjirdeh/hdjirdeh.github.io/_posts/2016-07-11-progressive-angular2-applications.markdown

 ![angular 2 hn preview](http://i.imgur.com/6QquRtl.gif "Angular 2 HN Preview"){: .article-image }

-This visual tutorial should make you feel more comfortable building an Angular 2 application from small modular parts.
+This visual tutorial should make you feel more comfortable building an Angular 2 application from small modular parts as well as building an app from start all the way to production.
 As usual, I'll explain what and why we're doing each and every step as we go along.

 Let's get ready to rumble
 ==================